 Premium credit cards come with enticing benefits, but they also have annual fees that can be well over $500.
 Thus, these cards are only worth it if you take advantage of their perks regularly.
 Meanwhile, cash-back cards let you optimize your spending without paying a hefty fee every year.

 Credit cards make most of their money on interest charges on cards carrying a balance.
-Despite this, cash-back credit cards often come with a low introductory rate, such as 0% APR for the first 6 months.
+Despite this, cash-back credit cards often come with a low introductory rate.
 Since these cards often come with no balance transfer fees as well, they may be a good way to pay down other high-interest debt.
 Or you can put a large purchase on your credit card with plenty of time to pay it off.
 Just note that you’ll start being charged interest if the balance isn’t paid off before the introductory period ends.

 Constant Rewards Value